codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 ![step4](assets/cookie_clicker_swiftui/step4.gif)

-If you click on the `Resume` button in the top right, and you are running on Mac OS X Big Sur or Cataline you will see a preview of the **Hello World** application that the template has provided for you.
+If you click on the `Resume` button in the top right, and you are running on Mac OS X Big Sur or Catalina you will see a preview of the **Hello World** application that the template has provided for you.

 ### 6. Edit the Canvas and add a Button